Advice to help you understand and mold your dog into a life-long family friend, establish pack order and shape good behavior.

 It was more than 10,000 years ago that dogs started to become domesticated.
-As the cave dwellers stored their food, the canines could of course smell something good to eat.
-So they started congregating at the cave entrance.
-As the cave dwellers found out that these animals could be good alarm systems, barking to warn them of marauding enemies or other wild animals around their humble dwellings, they would leave scraps of food outside of the entrance for our furry friends..
+Some say that early "dogs" could smell the caveman's stored food so they started hanging around the cave entrance.
+The cave dwellers found out that these animals could be good alarm systems, barking to warn them of marauding enemies or other wild animals, they would leave scraps of food outside for what became our furry friends of today.

-Thus domestication began and devotion to mankind has been passed from mother to pups from that day to this.
+Thus devotion to mankind has been passed from mother to pups from that day to this.
 Most of the wild has of course been bred out of our domestic dogs but there are still remnants that we will have fun learning about.

 BARKING IS A DOG-THING

-Did you know that most of wild canines, i.e., foxes, wolves, and coyotes bark very little?
+Did you know that most wild canines, i.e., foxes, wolves, and coyotes bark very little?
 Interestingly, their puppies bark a lot.
 Barking is a puppy trait.
-Here is an insight to your domestic dog.
-Domestic dogs are always in some way, puppies.
+Here is insight to the domestic dog - he is always a cub, a puppy.
 In a continual type of adolescence if you would.
 Forever young!
 What a wonderful thought.

 Sometimes a bark is for help.
-"I'm caught behind the couch again."
-Or, "Baby Sally is out of the yard."
-Or just a plain, "I love you pay me some attention."
-Whatever the time or circumstances, barking is the only way that your dog can speak to you, and he has something to say that at that moment, he thinks is important.
-Dogs bark to warn us of danger, because they are confused, frightened, or just like small children, they bark to get our attention.
+"Baby Sally is out of the yard!!"
+Or just a plain, "I love you - pay me some attention."
+Whatever the circumstances, barking is the only way that your dog can speak to you.
+Dogs bark to warn us of danger, because they are confused or frightened, or just like small children, they bark to get our attention.
 And one thing is for sure, the more you yell at them to stop, the more they want to bark.
 You have just established a cool way of communicating with them, and they want to continue it.
 Now if it were only so easy with our human teenagers!